N-Body Simulations of Collective Effects in Spiral and Barred Galaxies: THE EFFECTS OF SOFTENING IN N-BODY SIMULATIONS OF DISK GALAXIES

-In Fig.~\ref{fg:Fig3}, we present the enclosed mass within the central r=3.5 radius, with the different runs having a constant $a_{soft}=0.1$ but varying the number of particle used.
-For the smaller particle number runs, the rapid mass inflow is seen to saturate at an earlier time step, which corresponds to the time when spiral activity is damped by heating due to the insufficient number of particles for this extremely small softening, especially in the outer disk region where the surface density is low and the particle numbers are small.
-For large particle runs, the rapid mass inflow is seen to remain at a constant rate all the way until the end of the run, which corresponds to 25 rotations.
+In Figure \ref{Figure4}, we show a set of simulations with changing particle numbers while holding the softening parameter $a_{soft}=0.1$ (the smallest softening choice that will be explored in the current paper).
+For the small particle-number runs, the rapid mass inflow is seen to saturate at an earlier time step, which corresponds to the time (as revealed from the morphological plots) when the spiral activity is damped by the excess heating due to the insufficient number of particles, especially in the outer disk region where the surface density is low, the grid size is large, and the particle numbers are small.
+For large particle number runs, the rapid mass inflow is seen to remain at a constant rate all the way until the end of the run, which corresponds to 25 galactic rotations at the reference radius r=20.
+This indicates that the increased particle number from Z96 (20 million/100,000=200) is adequate in offsetting the reduction in softening (f=1.5/0.1=15), conforming to the $f^2$ scaling law mentioned in the previous paragraph.

-Furthermore, we note that the mass inflow rate observed here corresponds to about 60\% increase in enclosed mass within r=3.5 (the bulge region) over 10 rotation periods, or roughly 1/5 of a Hubble type.
-This level of mass accretion is more than sufficient to transform the Hubble type of a galaxy by several stages in a Hubble time.
-Plus, the mass inflow rate conceivably could be even higher for even smaller choices of $a_{soft}$.
-The natural limit apparently is set only when one has the actually physical galaxy in its 3D representation with the full inter-particle interactions taken into account (i.e. we know what the actual density wave amplitudes in galaxies are because we observed them).
+Furthermore, we note that the maximum mass inflow rate observed here (from the near constant slope of the large particle-number runs with $a_{soft}=0.1$) corresponds to about 60\% increase in enclosed mass within r=3.5 (the bulge region) over 10 rotation periods, or roughly 1/5 of a Hubble type.
+This level of mass accretion is more than sufficient to transform the Hubble type of a galaxy by several stages in a Hubble time, consistent with the level of mass flow rates derived for physical galaxies (Zhang \& Buta 2007, 2015).